Aidandos/a3c/README.md

 # a3c
-a3c vanilla and further implementations for supercomputing seminar
+a3c vanilla and further implementations for supercomputing seminar spring semester 2018